barkdaron/recipe-book/desserts/Coco-cookies.md

 - Eat - become happy

-- For extra deliciousness warm some chokolate and msear it on the bottmóm of the cookies.
+- For extra deliciousness, warm some chokolate and smear it on the bottom of the cookies.